Knocktopher: The Langrishes of Knocktopher

-Hercules was MP for Knocktopher for 40 years from 1761 until Act of Union 1800.
+Hercules was one of the members of the Irish House of Commons for Knocktopher for 40 years, from 1761 until the Act of Union 1800.
 It is claimed that he achieved that remarkable feat of that time by buying up Knocktopher property and leasing it to Catholic residents.
 Hercules held posts of Commissioner of Revenue from 1774 to 1801 and of Excise from 1780 to 1801.
 He was honoured by being created a Baronet in 1777, thus becoming the 1st Langrishe Baronet, and was appointed privy councillor in 1786.
 He is, arguably, best remembered for his pro-Catholic Relief stance and his exchanges with his friend Edmund Burke on the issue.
 Sir Hercules introduced the landmark Catholic Relief Bill in 1792.
-He seconded the 2nd Bill in 1793 which was passed as the Catholic Enfranchisement Act, giving the vote to all Catholic landowners of a certain value.
+He seconded the 2nd Bill in 1793 which was passed as the Roman Catholic Relief Act 1793, giving the vote to all Catholic landowners of a certain value.
 Sir Hercules and his wife Sarah Myhill of Killerney had six children, three sons and three daughters.

 Their eldest son, Robert (1756-1835), graduated as a barrister from the King's Inns.
 He became an MP for Knocktopher (1783-1796), where both father and son sat together in the Houses of Parliament.
 In 1782 he married an heiress, Anne Boyle, a granddaughter of the Archbishop of Armagh.
 In 1796 he too became a Revenue Commissioner.
 After Sir Hercules died in 1811, Robert became the 2nd Baronet, Sir Robert Langrishe.
 He was heavily involved in theatre.
 And after he died in 1835 his second son, Hercules Richard (1782–1862), who had entered the Church, became the 3rd Baronet, Rev Sir Hercules Langrishe.
 They had eight children with his wife, Maria Cottingham.
 Sir James Langrishe (1823-1910) as 4th Baronet succeeded Rev Sir Hercules when he died in 1862.
 He married twice, became Lt Col. in the Army and High Sheriff of County Kilkenny 1866.
 They had one son, Hercules, and five daughters.
-Hercules Robert (‘Herky’, 1859-1943) graduated from Trinity College, Dublin in 1753 and succeeded Robert when he died in 1770 as Sir Hercules Robert Langrishe the 5th Baronet.
+Hercules Robert (‘Herky’, 1859–1943) graduated from Trinity College, Dublin in 1753 and succeeded Robert when he died in 1770 as Sir Hercules Robert Langrishe the 5th Baronet.
 He was by all accounts a dashing young aristocrat, who developed powerful connections to King Edward VII.
 Famously in 1904, Hercules invited King Edward VII, whom he knew well, and Queen Alexandra to visit Knocktopher Abbey.
 The invitation was accepted but it backfired over a prank and the visit never happened.
-He was High Sheriff in 1891 and reached Deputy Lieutenant in Army and served in Russia.
+He was High Sheriff in 1891 and reached Deputy Lieutenant of the county and served in Russia.
 He married Lady Helen Hume Dick and they had two sons.